 Don’t believe us?
 Watch the time lapse video of the setup below!

-The Aurora has user-changeable pan and tilt gearboxes to minimise downtime and spare stock.
+The Aurora has user-changeable pan and tilt gearboxes to minimize downtime and spare stock.

-giving you the flexibility to bring it out when it’s required – not just on the days you’ve planned for it.
+Its flexibility and simplicity enable you to bring it out when it’s required – not just on the days you’ve planned for it.

-For rental companies, this also proves an industry-leading return on investment.
+For rental companies, this provides an industry-leading return on investment.